 - If you are a US citizen and attended a US undergraduate institution, you are automatically assumed to have passed the requirement.

-- If your entire education has been in the United Kingdom, Ireland, English-speaking Canada, Australia, New Zealand, India, Commonwealth Caribbean, or the United States, the School will assume you will pass the test and waive the requirement on request of your advisor to the Graduate Program Manager.
+- If your entire education has been in the United Kingdom, Ireland, English-speaking Canada, Australia, New Zealand, India, Commonwealth Caribbean, or the United States, the College will assume you will pass the test and waive the requirement on request of your advisor to the Graduate Program Manager.
 Your advisor will ask that you take the test if there is any doubt about your ability to understand or be understood in a TA or research setting.

 - If you scored a 26 or above on the Speaking section of the TOEFL test (8.0 on IELTS).

 - In all other cases, you are required to take the University's test of spoken English.
 Your score on the test determines what happens:

 - (a) If you get a score of 50 or higher, you have passed the test for all College purposes. in particular, you will have satisfied the English portfolio requirement, and you will be eligible to TA any class for which you have suitable background.

 - (b) If you get a score of 45, you will have satisfied the portfolio requirement.
 However, the TA assignment options available to you may be reduced: classes that require heavy interaction with students require stronger English skills.
 The College of Information and Computer Sciences encourages you to continue working on your English speaking skills based on the feedback you receive from the examiners.